Greater Bendigo COVID-19 numbers fall

-Elsewhere in central Victoria, the Macedon Ranges recorded 45 cases, Mount Alexander 25, central Goldfields seven and the Loddon Shire two.
+Elsewhere in the region, Castlemaine's Mount Alexander Shire recorded another 10 cases, Kyneton's Macedon Ranges Shire 28 and Maryborough's Central Goldfields Shire 15.

-The Campaspe Shire recorded 62 new cases, Gannawarra 11 and Buloke two.
+Echuca's Campaspe Shire notched up another 39 COVID cases, Loddon three, Gannawarra five and Buloke two.

 Earlier

-Victoria has recorded another 8,149 new COVID-19 cases on in the last 24 hours.
+VICTORIA has recorded another 4867 new COVID-19 cases on in the last 24 hours as questions rise about the future of Canberra's anti-vax protest movement.

-A total of 397 people were hospitalised with the virus, 68 of whom were in intensive care and 13 on ventilators.
+A total of 358 people spent time in hospital with the virus, 51 of whom were in intensive care and 12 on ventilators.

 Our journalists work hard to provide local, up-to-date news to the community.
 This is how you can access our trusted content: